Jjman739/STAB/README.md

 I've planned out the general route of the game's story.
 It will consist of "missions" containing two levels each, except for the tutorial (which will only have one) and the final mission (which may have three, we'll see.)

 After the tutorial is completed, four "branch missions" will open, one for each branch of S.T.A.B.
 (Structures, Tools, Automation, and Biochem.)
 These can be completed in any order.
-Currently, the T-branch mission is underway.
+Currently, the T-class mission is underway.
 Once those are done, there will be a sequence of two additional missions to wrap up the story.
 These missions will tie in story elements from the branch missions and have a fixed order.

 Each level will have four optional objectives for bonus points, again one for each branch.
 Each level should come with 1-3 "new" upgrades (that is, not having appeared in any prior levels that the player must have completed to get there.)
 At least one of these should be created for that level, while others may be reused from levels in non-prerequisite missions.